 The Group enters into contracts with its customers for designing, building and delivering customized integrated command-and-control centers.
 The duration of the contracts depends on the contract size and ranges from three months to one year, excluding the duration of warranty accounted for as an assurance-type warranty (Note 11), which ranges from one year to three years.
 The Group provides a significant service of integrating goods and services including the project design, hardware and software promised in the contract into a combined output; therefore, the goods and services in the contracts are not distinct from each other and the Group determines there is one performance obligation, which is the delivery of the customized integrated command-and-control center.
-The performance obligation is satisfied, and control is transferred to the customer over time because there is no alternative use for the highly customized and integrated command-control-center and the Group has an enforceable right to payment for performance obligation.
+The performance obligation is satisfied, and control is transferred to the customer over time because there is no alternative use for the highly customized and integrated command-control-center and the Group has an enforceable right to payment for performance completed to date.
+The Group has determined the cost-to-cost method best depicts the measure of progress towards fulfilling the performance obligation.
 Under this method, revenue is recognized based on the estimated extent of progress, which is determined by dividing costs incurred to date by the total amount of costs expected to be incurred for designing, building and delivering a customized integrated command-and-control center.
 Revisions in the estimated total costs of command-and-control center contracts are made in the period in which the circumstances requiring the revision become known.
 Provisions, if any, are made in the period when anticipated losses become evident on uncompleted contracts.